 Requirements on the SDP answer from the DUT are for further study.

 NOTE: Verification of b=AS is for further study.
+Purpose is to check compliance to [13] Annex K: b=AS is expected to be set according to the highest allowed codec mode and other parameters (IP version, ptime, bandwidth efficient or octet-align mode) in the SDP answer.

 Test method:

 Every call is established by the system simulator using one AMR-WB payload type in the SDP offer.
-The system simulator shall configure the SDP offer according to Table 1a for the bandwidth-efficient mode of AMR-WB and Table 1b for the octet-aligned mode of AMR-WB.
+The system simulator shall configure the SDP offer according to Table 7.2.2-1 for the bandwidth-efficient mode of AMR-WB and Table 7.2.2-2for the octet-aligned mode of AMR-WB.

 For each SDP offer, the SDP answer from the DUT shall be documented and the corresponding RTP and RTCP streams shall be recorded.